 My Favorite Social Media Sites

-I embraced the online world in the late nineties when I was given a Windows 3 computer as a birthday present.
-It had the lightning fast speed of 33 MHz and a dial up modem.
+I embraced the online world in the late eighties when I was given a Windows 3 computer as a birthday present.
+It had a lightning-fast speed of 33 MHz and I had to use a dial-up modem.

-When it comes to Baby Boomers on social media, it’s fair to say that most of them are on Facebook.
+it’s fair to say that most Baby Boomers on social media gravitate to Facebook.
 In fact, we probably booted off a lot of Millennials because they don’t want their parents knowing what they’re up to.
 That’s understandable.
 We didn’t either when we were kids.
-Some moved on to apps like Snapchat that are harder to figure out.
-I still don’t see the point of posting videos that disappear right away so even though I have a Snapchat profile, it’s a virtual wasteland.
+Some moved on to apps like Snapchat, and Tic Toc although I don’t see the point of those apps, other than entertainment when you’re really bored.

 When I first joined Facebook, I friended a bunch of people I didn’t know because I thought it would be a good networking opportunity.
-I’ve since purged some of them because of the contentious political landscape.
-I also accepted friend requests from a lot of my voice over fans.
+I’ve since purged a bunch because our ideologies didn’t mesh.
+I also accepted friend requests from a lot of my voice-over fans.
 I sometimes regret that I did because some of them pop up on my Timeline or in Messenger at inappropriate times.
-They’re a little weird, but I’m glad they still like me.
+They can sometimes be a little weird, but I’m glad they still like me.

 It took me a while to get into the groove of Instagram.
 As a blogger, I didn’t see what the advantage was to a platform where you couldn’t insert links.
 But now, I’m getting into it because brands love it.
 It’s great for travelers, foodies, and photographers and I love posting interesting images.
-I almost never post selfies, though and leave that to 20-year-olds.
-My wrinkles can stay behind my camera, thank you very much.
+I only post selfies occasionally and leave that to 20-year-olds.
+Plus, I’m also a little vain.

-I don’t have a huge amount of photos on Instagram yet because I’m trying to curate them to reflect my love of travel.
-I deleted some of my first attempts because they weren’t in sync with my theme.
+I’m trying to curate my Instagram feed to reflect my love of travel.
+I deleted some of my first photo attempts because they weren’t in sync with my theme.
 My first Instagram post was a shot of a probiotic brand I was writing about on my blog.
 My daughter took one look at it and commented “WTF?”
 I took it down and now avoid posting “cheesy commercials.”

 I love Pinterest!
 Pinning photos is time-consuming but it’s a fun way to collect images of things I enjoy and I can link to my blog posts for more visibility.
 I wish I had more time to spend on it, but if I did, I’d never leave my computer.

 If I ever need to learn something, I always go straight to YouTube because I’m a visual learner.
-My own YouTube channel is a work in progress or really a work with no-progress so far.
-I want to start making videos but that means editing and I’m already on overwhelm editing my podcast.
-It’s still something I want to do, though.
+My own YouTube channel is a work in progress or really a work with no progress so far.
+Making videos is my next big project.